sohaybmercury-ops/CChecker/replit.md

 # Overview

-This is a full-stack web application built with a React frontend and Express.js backend.
-The application currently implements a calculator interface as the main feature.
+This is a full-stack web application built with a React frontend and Express.js backend, now enhanced with Capacitor for mobile app development.
+The application implements a calculator interface as the main feature and can be deployed as both a web app and native mobile applications for iOS and Android.

 The project uses TypeScript throughout and follows a monorepo structure with shared code between client and server.

-The application is designed as a modern web app with a clean UI built using shadcn/ui components, proper state management with React Query, and a scalable backend architecture ready for database integration.
+The application is designed as a modern progressive web app with mobile-first design principles, haptic feedback for mobile devices, and automated CI/CD through GitHub Actions.

 # User Preferences